derrickmehaffy/strapi-hook-freshdesk/README.md

 **Core Route -** `strapi.services.freshdesk.agent`

+Agents in Freshdesk can be “full-time” or “occasional”.
+Full time agents are those in your core support team who will log in to your help desk every day.
+Occasional agents are those who would only need to log in a few times every month, such as the CEO or field staff.

+> :warning: **All Agent APIs require admin privileges on the API Key.**

 - `agent.find(query, fetchAll)`
   * query: Required Object => Used to query for specific agents [Read More](https://developer.freshdesk.com/api/#list_all_agents)
   * fetchAll: Optional Boolean => Using paging to fetch all agents